VAPO: End-to-end Slide-Enhanced Speech Recognition with Omni-modal Large Language Models: Method

-Inspired by CoT Reasoning~\cite{o1}, we design a mandatory output format to guide the model in following the reasoning principle we call "Look before Transcription".
-Specifically, the model is required to generate its output within a unified structure of \texttt{<think><answer>}.
+We design a structured output format to explicitly enforce the necessary temporal decoupling between visual perception and auditory processing.
+Drawing inspiration from Chain-of-Thought (CoT) reasoning~\cite{o1, audioCoT}, the model is mandated to generate its output within a sequential \textit{<think><answer>} structure.

-In the \texttt{<think>} block, the model first processes and digests the visual information.
-Before generating the final transcription, it must output recognized text from the slide image $I$.
-This step acts as an explicit internal OCR, ensuring the model sees and understands key slide information before processing the audio.
-The \texttt{<answer>} block is where the final transcription $Y$ is generated.
-Instead of generating directly, the model is required to reference the visual content anchored in the \texttt{<think>} block.
-This allows specialized terms and technical jargon from the slide to serve as prior knowledge, helping the model resolve ambiguous audio and homophones, improving the transcription of key named entities.
-Through this format, we decompose the complex and implicit SlideASR task into an ordered, two-stage explicit reasoning process.
+The \textit{<think>} block corresponds to the ``Look'' phase: the model first processes the visual input and is tasked with extracting textual information from the slide image.
+This operation establishes a critical visual context prior before the auditory processing begins.
+Subsequently, the \textit{<answer>} block corresponds to the ``Listen'' phase: the model generates the final transcription.
+In this phase, the model is required to reference the content anchored in the \textit{<think>} block.
+This mechanism allows specialized terms from the slide to serve as semantic anchors, thereby assisting the model in resolving ambiguous audio and enhancing overall transcription accuracy.